Black Friday Promotions Your Favorite Celebrities Got Behind

 Leonardo DiCaprio: Ape Conservation Apparel

-Environmentally-conscious actor Leonardo DiCaprio used social media the day after Thanksgiving to persuade his 27 million plus fans on Instagram to shop his brand of ape conservation apparel at Represent.
-The campaign supports the “Don’t Let Them Disappear” initiative, and The limited edition t-shirt is available for only three more days.
+Environmentally conscious actor Leonardo DiCaprio used social media the day after Thanksgiving to persuade his 27 million-plus fans on Instagram to shop his brand of ape conservation apparel at Represent.
+The campaign supports the “Don’t Let Them Disappear” initiative, and The limited edition T-shirt is available for only three more days.

 The proceeds will support the Leonardo DiCaprio Foundation’s ape conservation work, which funds protection for apes and their habitats.
 According to Represent, “the benefiting organizations, including the Jane Goodall Institute, protect ape species around the globe.”